 Our world seems as though it has come to a halt.
-So much of our everyday-ness has been redefined.
+So much of our everyday-ness has been redefined to a “new normal.”
 Who would have ever thought of a world with no sports, no physical church gatherings, and almost empty parks and beaches.

 And what about moving around in our communities?
 I am still required to go to work, but my commute has been cut in half because there is no traffic.
 Malls are closed and so much of the everyday stuff has disappeared from the shelves.
 The number of people outside has diminished.
 No hugs or handshakes.
 Human contact is a thing of the past.

-It is indeed a different society.
+It is indeed a different society, a new kind of normal.
 It is now defined by a virus that came from a city far from many of us.
 We watch the news about the pandemic, we have conversations about hopelessness, and we pray that the bell curve will flatten instead of ascend.
 We weep with those who grieve over lost loved ones, and we empathize with the sick.

 Today, I look out my window, scan the air that God has given us to breathe, and wonder about the invisible enemy that rides the wind.
 A few months ago, we never heard of the coronavirus, COVID19.
 We now wear masks and gloves so we can avoid the enemy as we practice social distancing.